The History of NHL Offer Sheets

 The offer sheet would really come into vogue in the early 90s, and there was one team that used it more than any other, the St. Louis Blues.
 The Blues saw offer sheets as a way to try and lure away young, established stars to the team, simply by flexing some financial muscle.
 The Blues under GM Ron Caron were very successful in luring the players they wanted to the midwest, but ultimately had little team success to show for the moves.

 The Blues would continue this poaching strategy in 1991 which lead to two very bizarre situations.
 First they signed winger Dave Christian from the Boston Bruins.
 The Bruins would retaliate by signing Dave Thomlinson, and Glen Featherstone from St. Louis just 4 days later.
-This situation was eventually resolved with all three players changing teams and the Blues picking up extra draft picks as compensation in what was essentially a 2 for 1 trade.
+This situation was eventually resolved with all three players changing teams and the Blues picking up extra draft picks as compensation in what was essentially a 2 for 1 trade (plus picks) trade.

 However St. Louis wasn’t done there, as they would make an offer sheet to the New Jersey Devils’ emerging power forward Brendan Shanahan, that same summer.
 This would create a problem as the compensation for Shanahan should have been set at another 5 first round picks, and the Blues were out of picks due to the Stevens offer.
 The Blues offered Curtis Joseph, and Rod Brindamour along with a couple late round picks as compensation, but the Devils would not budge.
 Eventually the issue went before an arbitrator, who awarded Scott Stevens to the Devils, nullifying the Blues’ 1990 move.

 The Blues weren’t done there though.
-They would try to sign Michel Goulet away from the Chicago Blackhawks, but the hawks matched the four year offer.
+They would try to sign Michel Goulet away from the Chicago Blackhawks, but the Hawks matched the four-year offer.

 While that ended the Blues involvement that summer, 1991 was the busiest year of offer sheets ever.
 We would also see Adam Graves move from Edmonton to the Rangers, with Troy Mallette as compensation.
 Following that, we saw Kevin Stevens was signed to an offer sheet by the Bruins, and the Penguins matched.

 Things would continue the next summer with a couple of matched offer sheets.
 The Oilers would keep defenceman Dave Manson, matching an offer sheet from the Washington Capitals.
 Meanwhile in Winnipeg the Jets were having a hard time signing one of their prize draft picks, future NHL superstar Teemu Selanne.
 The Flames would submit an offer sheet to try and steal the young Selanne, but the Jets would match and Selanne would go on to become the highest scoring rookie in history and win the Calder Trophy.
+It was the start of a hall of fame career.

 The Blues were back at in 1993, trying to sign Marty McSorely away from the LA Kings.
 The Kings would match the offer.
 As would the Capitals, when the San Jose Sharks tried to sign away Kelly Miller.

-The Sharks would follow that up with an offer to Craig Simpson of the Edmonton Oilers for 3 years and $3.09 million.
+The Sharks would follow that up with an offer to Craig Simpson of the Edmonton Oilers for 3-years and $3.09 million.
 This was the first offer sheet to try a really creative salary structure as the Sharks put a ton of money into the deal as a signing bonus.
 The league invalidated the offer and stated that it was illegally structured, keeping Simpson an Oiler for a few more weeks.
 When the Sabres threatened to make a second offer sheet on Simpson, Edmonton traded the forward to Buffalo, rather than go through the situation again.

 In the summer of 1994, an NHL lockout was looming, but not even that could stop the St. Louis Blues and their offer sheet madness.
 First they signed Peter Nedved who was involved in a contract holdout with the Vancouver Canucks, giving Craig Janney and a 2nd round pick as compensation.
 The Blues still stinging over the loss of Scott Stevens, would sign him to a second offer sheet.
 However the Devils would match, and after the lockout cancelled the first half of the season, they would see Stevens lead the team to their first Stanley Cup in 1995.
 There were also minor deals that summer seeing Mike Craig go to the Toronto Maple Leafs, and Steven Rice to the Hartford Whalers.